MrNewcity/Expanse/README.md

 To use the translation, you have to first download your respective language's translation from localizor via the in-game console command LOAD_FROM_LOCALIZOR, then restart the game to load the language translation.
 Type HELP in the game console for more details.
 After that, simply change to your language in the top left of the game screen and the mod's language will change to match the in-game language.
 To see languages currently on localizor, go here: https://www.localizor.com/software-inc

-Finally, to add it to the mod, please make a pull request.
+Finally, to add it to the mod, please make a pull request on GitHub.
 I will be sure to give credit to anyone who does a translation!
+Please contact me for more info, or if you need help with anything.

 # License
 Copyright © 2020 Michael Villeneuve